Cem Dilmegani

 Latest Articles from Cem

-RAG Frameworks in 2026: LangChain, LangGraph vs LlamaIndex
+RAG Frameworks: LangChain vs LangGraph vs LlamaIndex

 We benchmarked 5 RAG frameworks: LangChain, LangGraph, LlamaIndex, Haystack, and DSPy, by building the same agentic RAG workflow with standardized components: identical models (GPT-4.1-mini), embeddings (BGE-small), retriever (Qdrant), and tools (Tavily web search).
 This isolates each framework’s true overhead and token efficiency.